finding the formula

 Check your understanding - Questions on working out the formula for compounds

-Check your understanding - Additional questions on working out the formula compounds
+Check your understanding - Additional questions on working out the formula for compounds

 Next